awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-upload-application.md

    aws deploy create-application --application-name WordPress_App
    ```

-1. Call the AWS CodeDeploy [push](https://docs.aws.amazon.com/cli/latest/reference/deploy/push.html) command to bundle the files together, upload the revisions to Amazon S3, and register information with AWS CodeDeploy about the uploaded revision, all in one action\.
+1. Call the CodeDeploy [push](https://docs.aws.amazon.com/cli/latest/reference/deploy/push.html) command to bundle the files together, upload the revisions to Amazon S3, and register information with CodeDeploy about the uploaded revision, all in one action\.

    ```
    aws deploy push \